Jim Jones: Relocating Peoples Temple

 In 1961, Jones warned his congregation that he had received visions of a nuclear attack that would devastate Indianapolis.
 His wife confided to her friends that he was becoming increasingly paranoid and fearful.
 Like other followers of William Branham who moved to South America during the 1960s, Jones may have been influenced by Branham's 1961 prophecy concerning the destruction of the United States in a nuclear war.
 Jones began to look for a way to escape the destruction he believed was imminent.
 In January 1962 he read an Esquire magazine article that purported South America to be the safest place to reside to escape any impending nuclear war.
 Jones decided to travel to South America to scout for a site to relocate Peoples Temple.

 Jones made a stop in Georgetown, Guyana on his way to Brazil.
-Jones held revival meetings in Guyana, which was an english-speaking British colony.
+Jones held revival meetings in Guyana, which was a British colony.
 Continuing to Brazil, Jones's family rented a modest three-bedroom home in Belo Horizonte.
 Jones studied the local economy and receptiveness of racial minorities to his message, but found language to be a barrier.
 Careful not to portray himself as a communist, he spoke of an apostolic communal lifestyle rather than Marxism.
 The family moved to Rio de Janeiro in mid-1963, where they worked with the poor in the favelas.

 Unable to find a location he deemed suitable for Peoples Temple, Jones became plagued by guilt for abandoning the civil rights struggle in Indiana.
-During the year of his absence, regular attendance at Peoples Temple declined to less than 100.
+During the year of his absence, regular attendance at Peoples Temple declined to fewer than 100.
 Jones demanded the Peoples Temple send all its revenue to him in South America to support his efforts and the church went into debt to support his mission.
 In late 1963, Archie Ijames sent word that the Temple was about to collapse, and threatened to resign if Jones did not soon return.
 Jones reluctantly returned to Indiana.

 Jones arrived in December 1963 to find Peoples Temple bitterly divided.
 Financial issues and low attendance forced Jones to sell the Peoples Temple church building and relocate to a smaller building nearby.
 To raise money, Jones briefly returned to the revival circuit, traveling and holding healing campaigns with Latter Rain groups.
 Possibly to distract Peoples Temple members from the issues facing their group, he told his Indiana congregation that the world would be engulfed by nuclear war on July 15, 1967, leading to a new socialist Eden on Earth, and that the Temple must move to Northern California for safety.